Sir William Wyndham, 3rd Baronet: Career

 He was educated at Eton College and Christ Church, Oxford.
 As a young man while at Rome on his Grand Tour he was approached by a fortune teller who warned him to "beware of a white horse".
 A similar prophecy was made to him later in England.
 He later surmised that the white horse in question represented the Saxon Steed in the coat of arms of the Elector of Hanover, the future King George I of Great Britain, his opposition to whom would later cause him much trouble.

 He entered parliament as Member of Parliament for Somerset at a by-election on 26 April 1710 and was returned again at the 1710 British general election.
-He became Secretary at War in the Tory ministry in 1712 and Chancellor of the Exchequer in 1713.
+He became Secretary at War in the Tory ministry in 1712 and Chancellor of the Exchequer in 1713, in which capacity he supported the French Commerce Bill of 1713.
 He was closely associated with the radical Tory leader Lord Bolingbroke and was privy to the attempts made to bring about a Jacobite restoration on the death of Queen Anne (1702–1714).
 On the failure of the plot he was dismissed from office, and in 1714 was briefly imprisoned.